duggabe/gr-control/README.md

 ![screen shot](./branch_selection.png "git branch selection")

-Choose the branch you want, then continue with the instuctions for that branch.
+Choose the branch you want, then continue with the README.md instuctions **for that branch**.

 ## Installation